wmde/wikidata-wikibase-architecture/systems/WikibaseClient/03-Context_and_Scope.md

 ### Technical Context

 Wikibase Client is implemented as a collection of [MediaWiki extensions](../overview/12-Glossary.md#mediawiki-extension).
-These are "plugins" (= extensions) that lives inside [MediaWiki](../overview/12-Glossary.md#mediawiki) and adds functionality to it, which is reflected in this context diagram by embedding the Wikibase Client subsystem into a higher-level MediaWiki application.
+These are "plugins" (= extensions) that live inside [MediaWiki](../overview/12-Glossary.md#mediawiki) and add functionality to it, which is reflected in this context diagram by embedding the Wikibase Client subsystem into a higher-level MediaWiki application.
 See further details on this decision in the [Solution Strategy](04-Solution_Strategy.md#developing-wikibase-client-as-mediawiki-extensions) section.

 ![WikibaseClient technical context diagram](./diagrams/03-technical-context.drawio.svg)